 The Board comprises a Chairperson, three elected lawyer members and three lay members.
-The Chairperson and lay members of the Board are nominated by the Attorney-General and appointed by the Governor in Council.
-Lawyer members are elected by lawyers who are registered on the Board’s electoral roll.
-One is a barrister (advocate member) and two are solicitors (non-advocate members).
+The Chairperson and lay members of the Board are nominated by the Attorney-General and appointed by the Governor in Council for a four-year term.
+Lawyer members are elected by lawyers who are registered on the Board’s electoral roll, also for a four-year term.
+One lawyer member is a barrister (advocate member) and two are solicitors (non-advocate members).
 The day-to-day activities of the Board are headed by the Chief Executive Officer.

 Ms Fiona Bennett – Non-lawyer member